Boreal

 Needless to say, Thabit’s first attempt at compiling the Koran from the recollections of surviving memorizers was bound to elicit different recollections of the same event such as those recounted earlier.
 He may simply have included them all in the pile of papers stashed under Hafsa’s bed to be sorted out later.
 It was obviously not sorted out during the review commissioned by Uthman.
 In any event, it would have been next to impossible for Thabit’s committee of four to ascertain which recollection was the most accurate and may explain why many different account of what was said remained in the final version.

-Revelations in duplicates, triplicate, quadruplicate, quintuplicate… are possibly the strongest evidence that Muhammad was indeed illiterate and had only his memory to depend on to accurately repeat to the assembled believers the content of the Koran that the Angel Gabriel, the Messenger to the Messenger, read to him the night before or in dreams which he mistook for reality.
+Revelations in duplicates, triplicate, quadruplicate, quintuplicate… are possibly the strongest evidence that Muhammad was indeed illiterate and had only his memory to depend on to accurately repeat to the assembled believers the content of the Koran that the Angel Gabriel, the Messenger to the Messenger, read to him the night before or in dreams he mistook for reality.

 29:48 You did not recite before it any book or write it down with your right hand.
 Then the negators (sic) would have been in doubt.